AravindK3011/Intruder-Face-Capture./README.md

 4. Emotion Recognition. refer https://github.com/Tejas1415/Emotion_recognition
 And many more

-### With the same code above, if u pass the parameters as eyes, mouth, nose etc, only those parts will be detected and cropped to create a databse of eyes etc as demanded by the project.
+### With the same code above, if you pass the parameters as eyes, mouth, nose etc, only those parts will be detected and cropped to create a databse of eyes etc as demanded by the project.